PyDataAgents/PyDataAgents/README.md

 ![pydataagents_sources_and_sinks.png](docs/pydataagents_sources_and_sinks.png)
 ## architecture
 the core element of the framework is a [(data)agent](pydag/agents/Agents.py)
-<br>a grabber can consists of one or more of the following [GrabberElements](pydag/agents/AgentElement.py):
+<br>an agent can consists of one or more of the following [AgentElements](pydag/agents/AgentElement.py):
 - adapters
 - buffers
 - mappings